mhalonen02/CS3141-RO1-team3/README.md

 1. Open VS Code integrated terminal (or any terminal and navigate to the folder with the code base)
 2. Use the command `npm start` to begin
 3. Open [LocalHost](http://localhost:8000/)
-**NOTE: Any changes made in the code base need to be changed before they show up on the website**
+**NOTE: Any changes made in the code base need to be saved before they show up on the website**

 ### How to Make/Commit Changes
 Using VS Code: